Dzoukr/Dapper.FSharp/README.md

 ### DELETE

-The same goes for delete, but please, for the mother of all backups, **don't forget where clause**:
+The same goes for delete, but please, for the mother of all backups, **don't forget where condition**:

 ```f#
 delete {